RedMarbles1/GDAutoBackup/README.md

     -h : Displays default help message
     -l AppName : Specify the app to launch.
 Requires the app to be added to apps.json beforehand.
     Launching GDAutoBackup without any arguments will put you into editor mode where you can edit apps.json.
+    You should be able to create a shortcut with the program and the launch arguments if you don't want to manually launch it and put it into any launcher that you want.